 Working together towards a goal.

 If you want people to work together, give them a common goal.
 You can make people part of various team-building activities.
 Ensure that the groups that you assign to your various projects are already diverse in nature.
-This would not only allow you to take time for creating outside project, but it would also allow your employees to work in real-life situations.
+This would not only allow you to take time for creating outside projects, but it would also allow your employees to work in real-life situations.

 Each of these activities would make your employees to further learn about their work colleagues and know the basic concept behind diversity and inclusion in an organization.
-These activities will have positive outcomes on most of your employees.
+These activities will have positive outcomes for most of your employees.